reproducible-reporting/templates/DOCUMENTATION.md

 Run `ninja -h` for more details or consult the [Ninja usage documentation](https://ninja-build.org/manual.html#_running_ninja).

 ### Running parts of the build workflow

 There are two options:

-- You can either run `rr target-file`, where `target-file` is the file that needs to be rebuilt.
+1. You run `rr target-file`, where `target-file` is the file that needs to be rebuilt.
    This will also rebuild dependencies if needed, and will do nothing if the target is already up to date.
-- You may also build parts manually.
+2. You may also build parts manually.
-  E.g. for LaTeX, you may also run `latexmk` manually.
+   E.g. for LaTeX, you may run `latexmk` manually.
    For Python scripts, you can also execute them the usual way with `python script.py`.
-  (Only do this when the software environment is activated.)
+   (Only do so when the software environment is activated.)

 Note that execution from within an IDE (PyCharmm, VS, Spider, IDLE, ...) may be tricky.
 When trying this, you need to make sure the IDE uses the right software environment and environment variables.